RELEX Named a Leader in Nucleus Research Supply Chain Planning Technology Value Matrix | Read the report

 Traditional forecasting methods fail during unpredictable demand fluctuation events.
 Manual spreadsheet-based planning leads to stockouts and overstocks when accurate inventory management is most critical.

 Take hurricanes as an example: Traditional hurricane management has often involved manual calculations on standalone spreadsheets, with planners basing decisions on yearly forecasts, personal experiences, and guesswork.
-This approach assumes that all locations will be equally affected and that demand patterns will mirror previous events — But that’s almost never what actually happens.
+This approach assumes that all locations will be equally affected and that demand patterns will mirror previous events — but that’s almost never what actually happens.

 Instead, decision-making usually becomes inconsistent across locations and some stores receive unnecessary inventory while others face critical shortages.
 Retailers lose the ability to respond quickly to changing conditions as manual processes struggle to keep pace with rapidly evolving situations.